Huawei P20 Pro in review: The camera leader goes independent

 Must-Know-Facts: No jack connection and Android 8.1

 Something's missing, right?
 Yes - we haven't even talked about the software yetprochen.
-In the Huawei P20 Pro runs Android 8.1 with the in-house interface EMUI 8.1.
+The Huawei P20 Pro runs Android 8.1 with the in-house EMUI 8.1 interface.
 In general, this is similar to Apple's iOS.
 Otherwise, it offers some practical functions, such as taking screenshots with your knuckles, a dark mode and many more features.
 But even with this Huawei smartphone, I think it would run even faster without EMUI.
-But well.
+But oh well.
 Furthermore, Huawei has already confirmed to us that the entire P20 series this year Android P should get.

 As mentioned above, the smartphone is also dust and waterproof according to IP67.
-It has a dive in the pool and in the sink without it Proproblems overcome.
-However, the maximum water depth may only be 1,5 meters – otherwise damage may occur.
+It survived diving in a pool and sink without any problems.
+However, the maximum water depth must not exceed 1,5 meters - otherwise damage may occur.

 With the P20 series, the classic jack plug is also part of the P series for the first time this year.
 Listening to music therefore only works with USB-C or Bluetooth headphones.
 But if you don't have something like that, you are lying for it included an adapter from jack to USB-C included.
 Since there is no wireless charging despite the glass back, simultaneous charging and listening is not possible anyway - a shame.